giantswarm/seismograph/README.md

 Copy the provided `config.yaml.dist` to `config.yaml` and edit according to your needs.

 - `global.github_api_token`: Optionally set the value of this key to a valid Github API token.
 Without a token, you might run into rate limits when using Seismograph frequently.
-- `global.projects`: For each software project you want to track, add one key here.
+- `projects`: For each software project you want to track, add one key here.
 Name this key however you want, but make sure it's unique within this file.
-- `global.projects.<project>.github`: This key is required per project.
+- `projects.<project>.github`: This key is required per project.
 The value must be a string composed of the user or organization name, then a forward slash, then the actual repository name.
 For example, the [Bootstrap](https://github.com/twbs/bootstrap) repository would get the value `twbs/bootstrap`.

 Example: